 This mango lime summer quinoa salad is a refreshing cold summer quinoa salad full of fruits and vegetables.
 Perfect for any cookout or barbecue!

 In the meantime, it seems like the summer is here in full force.
 It is not making running outside easy, especially when I’m pushing a stroller, but I must say, I am doing a pretty good job of drinking enough water and staying hydrated.

 Barbecues, cookouts, cold, summer quinoa salads, grilled meats and fresh veggies, watermelon, pasta salads, grilled corn on the cob, potato salad, ice cream cakes..all of the above scream summer to me.

 Summer foods are my favorite.
 Isn’t it fascinating how weather can change what foods you want and crave?
 I’ve always thought that is interesting.

 Why You Should Make This Mango Lime Summer Quinoa Salad

 That being said, there’s nothing like a cold summer salad to bring to your summer barbecues.
 Myself, I’m a huge pasta salad fan too.
 But this is a whole new level of fun and crazy.
 And don’t we all want more summer salad recipes?
 I feel like I’m always searching for one.

-This mango lime quinoa salad is a perfect cold, refreshing dish to bring to your next cookout or get-together.
+This summer quinoa salad is a perfect cold, refreshing dish to bring to your next cookout or get-together.

 Cooked quinoa is a magical little ingredient.
 Did you know that just a 1/2 cup (dry) serving of quinoa has 12 grams of protein?
 You could easily up that in by adding in some beans or even more cheese!